sergii-azizov/lerna-react/packages/core/src/async-import/async-import-component/README.md

-## asyncImport
+## asyncImportComponent
-`asyncImport` is a function component which lets you dynamically load any modules before rendering it into your app.
+`asyncImportComponent` is a function component which lets you dynamically load any modules before rendering it into your app.

 #### Usage
 ```JSX